20127304-AQ/mini-dnn-cpp/readme.md

 Result:
 simple neural network with 3 FC layers can obtain `0.97+` accuracy on MNIST testset.
 LeNet-like CNN can obtain `0.98+` accuracy on MNIST testset.

+## Modification
+- Apply model Lenet 5.
+- Save and the hyperparameters of the model and infer only.